Conformal Lie 2-algebras and conformal omni-Lie algebras: Construction of conformal Lie 2-algebras

 \section{Construction of conformal Lie 2-algebras}

-In this section, special cases and concrete examples of conformal Lie 2-algebras are given.
-This include Lie conformal algebras with 3-cocyles, crossed module of Lie conformal algebras, string Lie conformal algebra, and conformal omni-Lie algebras.
-At last, we prove that from any Leibniz conformal algebra, we can obtain conformal Lie 2-algebras.
+In this section, we present concrete examples and special cases of conformal Lie 2-algebras.
+These include Lie conformal algebras with 3-cocycles, crossed modules of Lie conformal algebras, string Lie conformal algebras, and conformal omni-Lie algebras.
+Finally, we demonstrate that conformal Lie 2-algebras can be derived from any Leibniz conformal algebra.